 Every year I've set goals here on the blog (you can see past ones here) and last year I set goals in three areas - Home, Financial, and Business.
 Writing them down really did help to keep them in my mind, so I would encourage any of you to think about setting a few doable goals this year!

-Mainly as I realized some were just not gonna get done.
+However, I realized at about the 6-month mark that some were just not going to get done.
 Sigh.

-I’m going to keep this short and sweet (I’ve got to get some new stuff published for you!) by giving a brief review of how we did with our goals from 2011 followed by what we’d like to accomplish this year in these same three areas.
+I'm going to keep this short and sweet by giving a brief review of how we did with our goals from 2011 followed by what we'd like to accomplish this year in these same three areas.